thomasmfx/javascript-exercises/05_sumAll/README.md

 ```javascript
 sumAll(1, 4) // returns the sum of 1 + 2 + 3 + 4 which is 10
 ```
+    Create a for loop
+    While n1 < n2
+    Add +1 do n1
+    Add the current n1 to a variable
+    When loop is finished, return the variable

 ## Hints